MaidScientistIzutsumiMarin/tumblrbot/README.md

 - Add documentation.
 - Finish updating [README.md].
 - Look into places more-itertools can help.
+- Fix the inaccurate progress number when downloading posts.
+- Change the differences list to instead just be a list of features.

 **Please submit an issue or contact us for features you want to added/reimplemented.**